If you have a question that isn’t answered here, please see our submission guidelines before contacting us.

 Will you use my work in any way other than publishing it in the journal?

-We may use an excerpt or image from a contributor to our current issue for promotional purposes (advertisements, social media posts).
+We may use an excerpt or image from a contributor for promotional purposes (advertisements, social media posts).
 HPR will never create, distribute, or sell items that feature work from contributors outside of the original issue/publication.

 How often do you publish an issue of HPR?